Formation of The Lord's New Church

 Prior to the Church’s 1947 official beginning, a new doctrinal position about the Divine nature of Swedenborg's Theological Writings was developing with priests and lay members in Holland, who were members of the General Church of the New Jerusalem.

 Beginning in January of 1930, The Hague Society of the General Church published their doctrinal discussions in a monthly Dutch magazine, De Hemelsche Leer (The Heavenly Doctrine), which was "Devoted to the Doctrine of Genuine Truth out of the Latin Word Revealed by the Lord."
+The appearance of De Hemelsche Leer’s Three Leading Theses caused a doctrinal debate to emerge in the General Church.

 De Hemelsche Leer’s three leading theses in brief are (a.k.a.
 The Hague position):